Almir-git-unifc/crud-app_json/README.md

-# simplecolorCardsPage-react_js
+# Cadastro crud_pp reacj_js json_server

-This is a CRUD Application using Node.js, React, JS, json
+This is a CRUD Application using Node.js, React, JS, json in localhost

 ---------------------------------------------------------------------------------------------------------